 Committed $6,000 to start a “Calls & Release Coalition” to coordinate release timing for optimum S. Platte flows.

 Florida Ave – Overland $25,000

 Trout are OUT of the Classroom $4,000

 Jackass Creek Silt Abatement

 Denver S. Platte Flow Study $4,000

-Committed $10,000 to back the Sheridan River Run Park aquatic habitat.
+Committed $10,000 to Sheridan River Run Park aquatic habitat project.

 Carson Nature Center – Completed May 2013.

 Denver Trout Unlimited contributed $10,000, raised through the Carp Slam.
 Construction started April 2013 and finished the end of May 2013.
 Within hours trout inhabited the new runs, pools, and glides. read more…